Blog article

 UX Designer

-Let me tell you something that might surprise you.
 When we talk about accessibility in UX design, we're not just talking about helping people with disabilities.
 We're talking about creating better experiences for everyone.
-That curb cut you use when you're wheeling a suitcase?
-That was designed for wheelchairs.
+That curb cut you use when wheeling a suitcase?
+It was designed for wheelchairs.
 Those captions you turn on when watching videos in a noisy coffee shop?
 They were made for people who are deaf or hard of hearing.
+Accessibility designed for one group ends up serving everyone.

 The truth is, accessibility isn't some nice-to-have feature you tack on at the end.
-It's the foundation of good UX design.
-And the numbers back this up pretty clearly.
+It's the foundation of good UX.
+And the numbers back this up clearly.

-According to recent research, websites with an accessibility score of 75/100 or higher consistently show higher levels of revenue.
+According to recent accessibility research, websites with an accessibility score of 75/100 or higher consistently show higher revenue.
 Meanwhile, WebAIM's 2025 report found that 94.8% of home pages still have detectable accessibility failures.
-That's a massive opportunity gap.
+That is a massive opportunity gap, and most of it is sitting right in front of businesses that haven't prioritized this yet.

-Someone might have perfect vision but be using their phone in bright sunlight where low contrast text becomes impossible to read.
-Another person might be perfectly capable of using a mouse but have a broken arm and need to navigate with just their keyboard.
-A parent might be holding a baby while trying to complete a form one-handed.
+Someone might have perfect vision but be using their phone in bright sunlight where low-contrast text becomes impossible to read.
+Another person might be fully capable of using a mouse but have a broken arm and need to navigate with just their keyboard for six weeks.
+A parent might be holding a baby while trying to complete a checkout form one-handed.
+None of these are edge cases.
+They are everyday situations that affect ordinary users constantly.

 The Real Cost of Ignoring Accessibility